BlizzowX/Balatro---Themed-Jokers/readme.md

 # Theme 4:(6/X WIP) **Omen**!<br>
 Collect Karma to influence the outcome of these chance based<br>
 Jokers.
-Some Jokers may benefit from you bad luck.<br>
+Some Jokers may benefit from your bad luck.<br>

 You can preview the cards here:<br>
 [Themed Jokers](https://blizzowx.github.io/)